 Over the years, the average life expectancy reduced even further in many parts of the world due to disease and warfare.
 Today, in developed nations, the average life expectancy has increased and is now somewhere in the 80s.

 The long lives of the ancient patriarchs are a stumbling block for some.
 The ages recorded in the first part of Genesis seem to be impossible and mythological.
 However, scientists today tell us that our cells have tremendous ability to regenerate.
 Our bodies are capable of renewing themselves indefinitely, and the only thing that makes us age is the harsh environment that we live in.
 According to the Bible, the harsh environment came as a result of the fall.
 Our bodies are constantly bombarded by harmful rays from the sun, chemicals (both naturally occurring and man-made), viruses, bacteria, and damage caused by accidents, injuries, and hard work.
 Recent research on cancer suggests that many of our cells may replicate in a faulty way but that normally our immune system attacks and kills these cells before they can do any damage.
 However, over time, deficiencies in our immune system may allow some of these renegade cells to reproduce and cause problems.
 The older we get, the more likely this is to happen—the more likely it is that some of our cells will replicate in a faulty way and that our immune system will allow them to survive.
 It stands to reason that people who lived closer to the pristine environment of the original creation would experience fewer external and environmental problems.
-As creation continues to run down after the fall, it makes sense that the expected lifespan would shorten.
-If this was accompanied by a significant change in climate or atmosphere after the flood, then lifespans could have shortened even more rapidly.
+If there was a significant change in climate or atmosphere after the flood, then lifespans could have shortened even more rapidly.